KoreanJ/MineSkins_Website/index.md

 :---:|:---:
 ![](./assets/skin-editor.png) | ![](./assets/in-game-screenshots/skin-in-game-01.jpg)

+<br><br>
 In this project I attempt the following objectives:
 1. Visualize the sample of skins as clusters using associated tags
-2. Use the sample of skins and a DCGAN to generate new samples of Minecraft skins <br>
+2. Use the sample of skins and a DCGAN to generate new samples of Minecraft skins <br><br>

 ### DCGAN Training
 A sample of roughly 2800 skins were downloaded from https://www.minecraftskins.com/ and stored locally as PNG files.
 Using PyTorch's example DCGAN implementation, I trained the Generator and Discriminator networks using the sample of skins until the resulting outputs seemed reasonable.
-This process took roughly 180 epochs although the DCGAN was able to produce cohesive results within the first 50 epochs. <br>
+This process took roughly 180 epochs although the DCGAN was able to produce cohesive results within the first 50 epochs. <br><br>

 <div align="center">
     <p>DCGAN Training Progress</p>